 Probe 'XXX' FAILED to start, the license has expired

-[Workaround] a.
-(If it is possible) Restart controller probe. b.
-(If it is possible) Deploy distsrv probe on every HUB, configure license info forwarding from distsrv which has the new probe license info.
+b.
+(If it is possible) Deploy distsrv probe on every HUB, configure license info and license forwarding from the distsrv which has the new probe license info.

-1. controller (robot) probe 7.05 / 7.6X / 7.70 2.
-HUB which the controller belongs to do not have "distsrv" probe.
+2. HUB which the controller belongs to does not have "distsrv" probe.

-(*) There are 2 types of license in UIM.
-"Probe license" and "HUB License" In this article, "probe license" means license for probes except for HUB.
-HUB probe license is managed by HUB itself.
+In this article, "probe license" means license for probes except for HUB.
+The HUB probe license is managed by the HUB itself.

 - The controller probe manages every probe's license expiration date in expire.cfg in the robot directory.